Men’s Health and Consumer Reports recently endorsed chiropractic for back pain and more

 Consumer Reports and Men’s Health have recently published their own articles on chiropractic as well.
 With all this great news, why aren’t there lines out of the doors of each chiropractic office filled with people looking to be helped?

-While evidence based chiropractors are the most experienced and probably most proficient with manipulation, those who get great results also use active evaluation, myofascial release, instrument assisted soft tissue, exercises and treat – test – treat protocols to assure you of the best results.
+While evidence-based chiropractors are the most experienced and probably most proficient with manipulation, those who get great results also use active evaluation, myofascial release, instrument-assisted soft tissue, exercises, and treat – test – treat protocols to assure you of the best results.
 The truth is, today’s most effective chiropractors use many or all of these methods to get their results.
-As with most healthcare providers, your results are practitioner dependent, and can vary depending on their doctors education, skill level, thoroughness and willingness to go the extra mile when it comes to helping you.
-Consumer Reports also suggests that compared to other disciplines, chiropractors offer the best patients satisfaction for the conditions they treat as well.
-While studies agree that manipulation is most effective, the results improve markedly with better overall management of the mechanism behind why you hurt.
+As with most healthcare providers, your results are practitioner-dependent and can vary depending on their doctor’s education, skill level, thoroughness, and willingness to go the extra mile when it comes to helping you.
+Consumer Reports also suggest that compared to other disciplines, chiropractors offer the best patients satisfaction for the conditions they treat as well.
+While studies agree that manipulation is most effective, the results improve markedly with the better overall management of the mechanism behind why you hurt.